openzfs/openzfs-docs/docs/Performance and Tuning/ZIO Scheduler.rst

 ZFS issues I/O operations to leaf vdevs (usually devices) to satisfy and complete I/Os.
 The ZIO scheduler determines when and in what order those operations are issued.
-Operations into five I/O classes prioritized in the following order:
+Operations are divided into five I/O classes prioritized in the following order:

 +----------+-------------+-------------------------------------------+
 | Priority | I/O Class   | Description                               |